-When you're looking for the most cost-effective way to update the look of your home, consider refinishing your perfectly good bathtubs, sinks, countertops, and showers - instead of replacing them.
+When you're looking for the most cost-effective way to update the look of your home, consider refinishing your perfectly good bathtubs, showers, and shower floors - instead of replacing them.

-There is no need to deal with the mess and chaos for days on end of tearing out plumbing, ripping up floors, and damaging walls to replace bathtubs, sinks, bathroom wall tile and countertops, or even kitchen countertops that are in good working order just because you want to update the color scheme or because they have become stained, scratched, cracked, or otherwise damaged.
+There is no need to deal with the mess and chaos for days on end of tearing out plumbing, ripping up floors, and damaging walls to replace bathtubs or shower floors and walls that are still in good working order just because you want to update the color scheme or they have become stained, scratched, cracked, or otherwise damaged.

 Buying vs. Replacing

 You don't really want to deal with this, do you?
 Unless you're gutting your bathroom down to the studs, there's no need to replace your bathtub, even if it IS old and ugly.
 That's why refinishing is for!

 You can buy a brand new steel bathtub for the same cost as refinishing your existing tub - BUT - you can't replace the old one for the same cost as having it refinished!
 Why?
 Because the most expensive part of replacing a bathtub is definitely not the cost of the new tub.
 In fact, most of the expense of replacement is initially hidden.

 The most expensive part of tub replacement begins with taking out the old tub, because in the process of doing that, parts of the bathroom tile have to be removed, which means you will need to hire a tilesetter to replace those tiles .. or can you even find tiles like that anymore?

 In addition to tearing up the tile, the hardware for the new tub may not fit the old plumbing fixtures, so now you'll need to hire a plumber.
 And on and on it can go.